 Would you like to learn to speak and write American English?
 What is the difference between American and British English?
-Can you learn to speak with an American accent?
+Can you learn to speak with an American accent through training?

 Most people think of the English world as divided into two (or maybe three) big groups: British, American and – some would say – international.
 When a client wants to learn American English, including an American accent, that means learning American spelling, idiom, punctuation and pronunciation.
 We help people learn American English and to learn to speak with an American accent.